DragonSWDev/glMaze/README.md

 # glMaze
 This is a simple modern OpenGL game that I wrote after completing first step of the learnopengl.com online book.
-It's a very simple 3D game where player starts in random position and needs to find exit in randomly generated (Depth-first search algorithm) perfect maze.
+It's a very simple 3D game where player starts in random position and needs to find exit in randomly generated (Depth-first search and recursive division algorithms) perfect maze.
 It's implemented using OpenGL, SDL2 and GLAD libraries.

 <span style="display:block;text-align:center">![Screenshot](./doc/screenshot.png)